 Many of the patients from our phase 2 studies have been enrolled in a long-term safety study (Study 010), which should permit us to evaluate pulmonary function over a longer period of time.
 In addition, we are conducting Study 030 - a two-year, pivotal, Phase 3 safety study that incorporates two design strategies.
 The first component is a randomized, open-label trial comparing pulmonary function in two groups of patients with diabetes.
-One group of approximately 625 patients is being treated with Technosphere Insulin and the other group of approximately 625 patients is being treated with existing oral and/or injectable therapies.
-The second component is a comparison of pulmonary function in the patients with diabetes who are not treated with Technosphere Insulin to a group of 125 subjects without any abnormalities in glucose control.
+One group of approximately 625 patients is being treated with Technosphere Insulin and the other group of approximately 625 patients is being treated with a diabetes who are not treated with rechnosphere Insulin to a group of 125 subjects without any abnormalities in glucose control.
 Enrollment for this study began in June 2005 and was fully enrolled in September 2006.